 - It has GoTo functionality using the included SynScan hand controller.
 With this you can get your telescope to automatically point to any of 42,000 astronomical objects.

-- It also has a USB port so that you can control it directly with a laptop or computer, enabling it to be operated with alternative astronomy software.
+- It also has a USB port so you can control it directly with a laptop or computer, enabling it to operate with alternative astronomy software.

 - Its payload capacity is 30 pounds (13.6 kilograms), which should support many telescope and camera setups – check for you.
 The tripod and counterweights come included.